How to Conduct Your Oral Histories

 Preparing the Questions

-- Look over list of questions provided in the next section and, if necessary, change the language to accommodate how you like to express yourself, or translate the questions into the language you will conduct the interview.
+- Look over list of questions provided in the assignment and, if necessary, change the language to accommodate how you like to express yourself, or translate the questions into the language you will conduct the interview.

 - Create at least five of your own questions, keeping in mind who your interviewee is and what insights they might or might not be able to offer.